 There are six other soldiers who died in the war and who had links with Lelant but are not named on the village memorial.
 Some people were born and lived in different places and on which war memorial a man was commemorated seems to have been a family decision, a sense of where he belonged.
 Before 1934 Lelant parish included a large rural area much of which is now included in Ludgvan.

 William HODGE was born in 1891 or 1892.
 At one time he lived in Lelant (Soldiers died in the Great War).
 The 1901 census records a William Hodge, aged nine, born at St Germans, the son of police constable William Hodge, the family living at Talland.
-The 1911 census records a William HODGE aged eighteen born at Camborne (birth registered September quarter 1892), living at Lelant with his police constable father and family.
+The 1911 census records a William HODGE aged eighteen, a carpenter, born at Camborne (birth registered September quarter 1892), living at Lelant with his police constable father and family.
 The police constable was at Lelant from 1907 to 1913.

 He is named on the roll of honour of former pupils of Lelant National School (St Ives Weekly Summary 8 July 1915) but is not on the roll in St Uny's church.